-The college has proposed a fee of Rs 5,00,000 per student per year as against the current fee of Rs.1,30,000.
-This fee is proposed to be collected from all the students on roll as on the commencement of the academic year 2006-07.
+The college has proposed a fee of Rs 75,000 per student per year as against the current fee of Rs.
+40,000.

-As explained in the order, the Committee has analyzed the information received from the colleges as requested, visited the colleges and the hospital and had given hearing to the management.
+As explained in the report, the Committee has analysed the information received from the colleges as requested, visited the colleges and the hospital and had given hearing to the management as well as to the students.